 Where there are no nominated individuals, requests for access to information relating to incapacitated adults should be granted if it is in the best interests of the patient.
 In all cases, only information relevant to the purposes for which it is requested should be provided.

 1(8) Deceased records

-The law allows you to see records of a patient who has died as long as they were made after 1st November 1991.
+The law allows you to see records of a patient that has died as long as they were made after 1st November 1991.

 Records are usually only kept for three years after death.